MapItAnywhere/MapItAnywhere/README.md

 From inside the container with working dir set to this repo, run:

-    python3.9 -m mia/misc_tools/vis_samples --dataset_dir /home/mia_dataset_release --locations <LOCATION_OF_INTEREST>
+    python3.9 -m mia.misc_tools.vis_samples --dataset_dir /home/mia_dataset_release --locations <LOCATION_OF_INTEREST>

-If successful, the script will generate a PDF called `compare.pdf` in the pittsburgh directory.
+If successful, the script will generate a PDF called `compare.pdf` in the location directory.
 Upon openning you should see the metadata, FPVs, and BEVs of a few samples of the dataset.

 ## Downloading the MIA dataset